 Cooking seafood can be intimidating, but with a few simple rules you can avoid overcooked fish in favour of flaky, tender fillets.
-So the Next time you’re cooking fish, skip the frozen fingers and let this guide steer you in the direction of a delicious meal.
+The next time you’re grocery shopping, let this guide steer you in the direction of a delicious fish dish.

 This coldwater fish is extremely versatile.
 Cod’s firm flesh and mild taste make it excellent in everything from tacos to chowder.
-Look for moist, white-fleshed fillets from Pacific or Alaskan waters, and remove the skin before cooking for best results.24 Effortless Salmon Recipes For Busy Weeknights
+Look for moist, white-fleshed fillets from Pacific or Alaskan waters, and remove the skin before cooking for best results.

 Best for: Stews, chowders, tacos